Most likely you've moved from development or production, or wish to use JIG on another site. Or you've recently switched on SSL (https).

 - You can now update the plugin on the new site, as usual.

 The license will be bound to the new host once an update check is performed.
 You can request a reset again anytime (within reason).
-If your other site is a development version, the only way to keep both updated is to:
+If your other site is a development version, you can keep both updated:

-- Place development area in a subfolder and not on a different host.
+- Alternatively, place development area in a subfolder and not on a different host.

-- Update JIG on the other site manually.
+- Or you can always just update JIG on the other site manually.